micmejia/bible-dump/NKJV/Acts/Acts 10.md

 So when he had explained all _these_ things to them, he sent them to Joppa. ## Peter's Vision

 ###### 9
-The next day, as they went on their journey and drew near the city, Peter went up on the housetop to pray, about [^e]the sixth hour.
+The next day, as they went on their journey and drew near the city, Peter went up on the housetop to pray, about the sixth hour.

 ###### 10
 Then he became very hungry and wanted to eat; but while they made ready, he fell into a trance